US Rig Count Falls: Should You Keep an Eye on EOG & FANG Stocks?

 Baker Hughes’ Data: Rig Count in Detail

-Total U.S. Rig Count Drops: The number of rigs engaged in the exploration and production of oil and natural gas in the United States was 587 in the week ended Sept.
-27, lower than theweek-ago count of 588.
-Moreover, the current national rig count declined from the year-ago level of 623, reflecting the fact that there has been a slowdown in drilling activities.
+Total U.S. Rig Count Drops: The number of rigs engaged in the exploration and production of oil and natural gas in the United States was 585 in the week ended Oct.
+4, lower than the week-ago count of 587.
+Moreover, the current national rig count declined from the year-ago level of 619, reflecting the fact that there has been a slowdown in drilling activities.
 Some analysts see this downside as a sign of increased efficiency among shale producers, who may need fewer rigs.
 However, there are doubts among a few about whether certain producers have sufficient promising land for drilling.

-Onshore rigs in the week that ended on Sept.
-27 totaled 567, in line with the prior week's count.
-In offshore resources, 19 rigs were operating, a decrease from the week-ago count of 20.
+Onshore rigs in the week that ended on Oct.
+4 totaled 566, lower than the prior week's count of 567.
+In offshore resources, 18 rigs were operating, a decrease from the week-ago count of 19.

-U.S. Oil Rig Count Falls: The oil rig count was 484 in the week ending Sept.
-27, lower than the week-ago figure of 488.
-The current number of oil rigs — far from the peak of 1,609 attained in October 2014 — was down from the year-ago figure of 502.
+U.S. Oil Rig Count Falls: The oil rig count was 479 in the week ending Oct.
+4, lower than the week-ago figure of 484.
+The current number of oil rigs — far from the peak of 1,609 attained in October 2014 — was also down from the year-ago figure of 497.

-Rig Count by Type: The number of vertical drilling rigs totaled 14 units, lower than the week-ago count of 15.
-The horizontal/directional rig count (encompassing new drilling technology with the ability to drill and extract gas from dense rock formations, also known as shale formations) of 573 was in line with the prior-week level.
+Rig Count by Type: The number of vertical drilling rigs totaled 14 units, in line with the week-ago count.
+The horizontal/directional rig count (encompassing new drilling technology with the ability to drill and extract gas from dense rock formations, also known as shale formations) of 571 was lower than the prior-week level of 573.

 Rig Tally in the Most Prolific Basin

-West Texas Intermediate (WTI) crude is currently trading above $70 per barrel, presenting a favorable landscape for exploration and production.
+West Texas Intermediate (WTI) crude is currently trading at more than $75 per barrel, presenting a favorable landscape for exploration and production.
 Despite moderation in drilling activity as upstream companies prioritize stockholder returns over production growth, the strong pricing environment remains advantageous for energy producers.
 U.S. oil and gas companies benefit from significantly lower breakeven WTI prices across all shale plays, particularly for existing wells.
 Furthermore, the average breakeven price for most new wells remains below current market levels, positioning upstream players for continued profitability in the current environment.

 Breakeven WTI Price for US Producers